fikrianggara/machine-learning-algorithm-with-R/README.md

 # machine-learning-algorithm-with-R

-Kumpulan algoritma machine learning yang diimplementasikan dengan bahasa pemrorgraman R.
-Kode-kode ini dibuat untuk memenuhi penugasan pembuatan modul akademik mata kuliah data mining and knowledge management. diharapkan dengan adanya pengelompokan kode yang terpusat dan terstruktur, bisa memudahkan mahasiswa dalam mempelajari dan mengimplementasikan algoritma yang dibutuhkan.

-### beberapa algoritma yang diimplementasikan:
+Collection of machine learning algoritm written in R. These codes are made as supplement of academic module in our data mining and knowledge management course.

+### the machine learning use case and algorithm covering :
  - supervised learning
     - Neural Network
     - Deep Neural Network